akshayaky/officialcjunior.github.io/_posts/2020-1-17-The-Bus-Pirate-Manual.md

-This mannual covers the essential information that you don't want to miss while using a [Bus Pirate](http://dangerousprototypes.com/docs/Bus_Pirate).
+A simple mannual to help you start working with your [Bus Pirate](http://dangerousprototypes.com/docs/Bus_Pirate).

 # Flashing the firmware

-After connecting the Bus Pirate, and cloning the [repository](https://github.com/BusPirate/Bus_Pirate), simply navigate to the firmware folder of the version ofthe Bus Pirate you own.
+After connecting the Bus Pirate, and cloning the [Bus Pirate repository](https://github.com/BusPirate/Bus_Pirate), simply navigate to the folder `package`.
+You should know about the version of the Bus Pirate you own and navigate to the corresponding folder

-You can flash the firmware using the `pirate-loader`.
+You can flash the firmware using the `pirate-loader`, which is an executable file present in the folder.

-It requires only the firmware hex file and the device name as arguments.
+It requires only the firmware hex file and the device port name as arguments.

-So, if you are running Linux, you can flash it, just by running `./pirate-loader_lnx --dev=/dev/ttyUSB --hex=busPirate.x`
+So, if you are running a Linux distribution, you can flash the firmware through the terminal, just by running:

+`chmod +x ./pirate-loader_lnx`
+`./pirate-loader_lnx --dev=/dev/ttyUSB0 --hex=firmware.hex`

+Where, `/dev/ttyUSBO` is the port to which the Bus Pirate is connected.
+And `firmare.hex` is the firmware which you want to flash.

 Keep in mind that you have to connect the PGC and PGD pins of the Bus Pirate using a jumper cable to trigger the Bus Pirate bootloader.
 This is will make the MODE LED turn on.